-2.1 How to use this toolkit
+How to use this toolkit

-This toolkit offers a range of flexible tools and approaches - resources - which are intended to enable services to adopt a realistic and appropriate framework for evaluation in their organisation.
+This toolkit offers a range of flexible tools and approaches - resources - which are intended to enable independent advocacy organisations to adopt a realistic and appropriate framework for evaluation in their organisation.

-The focus of the tools and approaches within this toolkit is primarily on outcomes - or whether or not the service is making the difference it aspires to.
+The focus of the tools and approaches within this toolkit is primarily on outcomes - or whether or not the organisation is making the difference it aspires to.

-There will also be some examples of tools that help us learn about how well our processes are working (which helps us understand if there are certain groups, or individuals with particular circumstances, for whom our processes need to be adjusted in order to achieve the desired outcome.)
+There will also be some examples of tools that help organisations learn about how well processes are working (which helps understanding if there are certain groups, or individuals with particular circumstances, for whom processes need to be adjusted in order to achieve the desired outcome.)